maxsonBraunLab/atac_seq/README.md

 ## 3. Prepare your pipeline configuration

-Edit the `config.yaml` file to specify which organism to use and other pipeline parameters.
+Edit the `config/config.yaml` file to specify which organism to use and other pipeline parameters.

-Edit the `data/config/deseq2_config.tsv` file to specify which replicates belong with which condition in DESeq2.
+Edit the `config/deseq2_config.tsv` file to specify which replicates belong with which condition in DESeq2.
+Each column must be separated by a tab.

+Edit the `config/diffbind_config.csv` file to specify sample names, sample conditions, and BAM file paths to use for Diffbind.
+An example template is included in the file.

 ## 4. Run the pipeline